madmooose/odoo_mrp/ng_mrp_tools/README.rst

 TODO
 ====

-* Check whar mrp_unbuild is for and modify helper fuctions
+* Check what mrp_unbuild is for and modify helper fuctions